Australia Day Sydney 2020 | Fireworks, events and more

 Sydney's Aussie pride comes alive on 26 January 2020 for Australia Day.
 Onya, 'straya!

 Australia Day – it's the day when the First Fleet arrived in Port Jackson in 1788.

 It's also a public holiday.
 And since it falls on a Sunday in 2020, that public holiday falls on Monday 27 January, which means we get a 3-day weekend.

 Searching for more ideas and activities to fill up this no-work all-play day?
 We know a few.

 Top things to do on Australia Day in Sydney

 Australia Day Sydney fireworks

-The acclaimed Australia Day fireworks returns to Circular Quay this year which is where the brunt of the day's celebrations are being held.
+The acclaimed Australia Day fireworks are held in Circular Quay, which is where you will find the brunt of the day's celebrations.

 The fireworks fill the sky from 9pm in a 15-minute demonstration of pyrotechnics, light installations, music and jet ski and flyboard prowess.
 Some of the best vantage points for the fireworks are First Fleet Park, Hickson Road Reserve, Circular Quay East, Overseas Passenger Terminal, Sydney Opera House western boardwalk and on a nearby cruise vessel.